YinHK-gameDev/unity-learn/lighting/lighting settings asset.md

 2. Open the Scene tab.
 3. Click **New Lighting Asset**.
 Unity creates a new Lighting Settings Asset in the Project view, and immediately assigns it to the active Scene.

+> You can also create a **Lighting Settings Asset** from a script.
+To do this, create an instance of the **`LightingSettings`** class and either save it to disk, or assign it to a Scene and save that Scene.